igorkamyshev/farfetched/apps/website/docs/recipes/open_api.md

 # Code generation with OpenAPI

 Farfetched itself does not have any code generation capabilities.
-However, it is possible to use the OpenAPI specification to generate code for the client with external open-source tools.
+However, it is possible to use the OpenAPI specification (and its implementation Swagger) to generate code for the client with external open-source tools.

 In this recipe, we will use the [OpenAPI Generator](https://github.com/openapi/openapi) with a special [preset for Effector](https://github.com/openapi/preset-effector).